-A side kit still allows the flat deck to be loaded and unloaded with a crane, grapple and excavator from the top, a very useful advantage.
+A flatbed has a solid bed.
+There is no roof and no fixed sides.
+To retain the load there are often low sides which may be hinged down for loading, as a 'drop-side' truck.
+A 'stake truck' has no sides but has steel upright pillars, which may be removable, used to retain the load.
+A side kit still allows the flat deck to be loaded and unloaded with a crane, grapple and excavator from the top, a useful advantage.
 Once the tarp or netting is removed the freight is easily accessible.
-With these additional benefits of the side kit a flat deck quickly becomes dynamic, allowing it to carry many different types of loads.This makes shipping logistic significantly smoother and faster.
-If there is a sensitive load that needs to be transported, a flat deck can be quickly converted to deliver the load safely.
+A flat deck quickly becomes dynamic, allowing it to carry many different types of loads.
+If there is a sensitive load that needs to be transported, a flat deck can be quickly be converted to deliver the load safely.

 Versatility: These trailers are an ideal choice for many businesses to transport goods and cargo as you can transport a variety of different goods.